aishuv2114/Marketing-Analytics/SQL.md

 Analyzing a portfolio of marketing channels is about bidding efficiently and using data to maximize the effectiveness of your marketing budget.
 This helps in understanding which marketing channels are driving the most sessions and orders through the website,optimizing bids and allocating marketing spend across a multi-channel portfolio to achieve maximum performance.

-1)The oragnization has launched another paid search channel-bsearch since Aug 22,2012.This marketing director has a data request to view weekly trended sessions since then and compare it to gsearch nonbrand
+1)The organization has launched another paid search channel-bsearch since Aug 22,2012.This marketing director has a data request to view weekly trended sessions since then and compare it to gsearch nonbrand

 ```sql
 WITH gsearch_nonbrand_sessions